 The majority of financial market trading is performed by machines.
-These computer algorithms are designed to arbitrage and hedge the markets along many different timeframes.
+These computer algorithms are designed to maximize profit along many different timeframes.

-As market makers and large traders create positions, they will often arbitrage and hedge with delta-neutral portfolios.
-These portfolios are instantaneously and dynamically adjusted in micro-seconds.
+As market makers and large traders create positions, they will often hedge with a delta-neutral strategy.
+These portfolios can be dynamically adjusted in micro-seconds.

 In November 2018, Bloomberg published an article which described how "negative gamma" was a catalyst in the large decline in crude oil prices in Q4.
 While Bloomberg highlights the importance of this information, it cannot be found on the $25,000+ per year Bloomberg terminal.